-Please provide name, address and phone number of your references.
-These are the people to whom you will send a reference form
+Please provide name, address, and phone number of your references.

-✤ Pastor and/or Spiritual Director
+Pastor and/or Spiritual Director Character Reference

-Character Reference

 Other Forms needed during initial formation:

 If you do not have official copies of your Baptismal, First Communion, Confirmation, Marriage certificates/records, please make arrangements to obtain them from the Churches where the Sacraments were received.
 If divorced, a copy of a divorce decree and if remarried, a copy of a Decree of Nullity is required.
 If ordained as a Diocesan Deacon or Priest, supply a copy of a letter verifying faculties.